Buying a House: The homebuyer’s trusted resource

 Once you choose a loan, you’ll have to provide documentation of your financial information to your lender.
 You’ll also receive important documents detailing the final terms of your loan.
-“Buying a House” has a , an interactive sample Closing Disclosure form, and a you will receive at closing.
+“Buying a House” has a checklist to help you through the closing process , an interactive sample Closing Disclosure form, and a guide to other key documents you will receive at closing.
 Review all of your documents in advance of closing so you can ask questions and know before you owe.

 5. It helps you every step of the way.